Make-Up Artists & Hair Stylists Guild Awards 2021

-Being the RicardosCruella

 The 14th Make-Up Artists and Hair Stylists Guild Awards are presented by the Make-Up Artists and Hair Stylists Guild to honor the best make-up and hairstyling in film and television for 2021, the winners were announced on February 19, 2022, at the Beverly Hilton Hotel.
 Make-up artist Michèle Burke and hairstylist Joy Zapata received the Lifetime Achievement Award.

 The nominations were announced on January 11, 2022.

 Winners and nominees

 The winners are listed first and in bold.